 Failure to comply carries a maximum fine of 20 penalty units.

-The notices referred to above are available on the Fees and forms – second-hand dealers and pawnbrokers page.
+The notices referred to above are available on Fees and forms – second-hand dealers and pawnbrokers.

 Please note: by printing and using our notices you will meet the wording and font requirements specified under law.
 It is important that you comply with these requirements.